Enclomiphene: Review, PCT, Side Effects, Cycle

 HCG and Enclomiphene

-HCG is dosed in IU’s, and dosage depends on how hard your cycle will have suppressed your natural testosterone.
+HCG is dosed in IU’s, and dosage depends on how hard your cycle will have to suppress your natural testosterone.

-250mg of Test Cyp a week might not even need a HCG dose at all, if you went the kitchen sink approach, you get the idea.
+250mg of Test Cyp a week might not even need an HCG dose at all, if you went the kitchen sink approach, you get the idea.

 1.)
 Mild Cycle